 By Clare Gorman

-In an attempt to address this inequality of whose knowledge matters, GDNet is launching a new campaign to encourage members of the development research and policy communities to adopt a more inclusive approach to southern research.
-The Connect South campaign calls on people and organisations working in development to pledge their support by asking them to sign up to a Charter of Commitment which outlines how they will help southern researchers to communicate their work better and more widely.
-For example, Organizations might promise to host events that raise the issues facing southern researchers while individuals might promise to contribute to blogs and online discussions to raise debate on the issue.
+Leading by example, GDNet has launched Connect South, a campaign to encourage members of the development research and policy communities to adopt a more inclusive approach to southern research.
+The campaign calls on people and organisations working in development to pledge how they will help southern researchers to communicate their work better and more widely.
+The organization has launched its own Charter of Commitment to southern research which they are hoping will inspire other organizations to do the same.

 Ensuring that research findings get into the hands of those who stand to gain most from putting them into practice is one thing.
 Recognising the value southern research offers to global discussions on development is quite another.
 If development research is to make the impact DFID wants it to, both need an equal chance to succeed.